radanalyticsio/oshinko-s2i/pyspark/README.md

 By default this will tag the image as `project/daikon-pyspark`, edit the Makefile and change the `IMAGE_NAME` to control this.

-## sample template ##
+## sample templates ##

-The pyspark.json template is an example of how to use this builder image in a template which can be launched from the openshift console.
+There are a number of templates here that can be used as is or as examples for launching pyspark applications with this builder image:

+* pysparkbuildonly.json creates an imagestream with user source
+* pysparkjob.json creates an imagestream and then launches a job using the imagestream
+* pysparkdc.json creates an imagestream and then launches a deploymentconfig using the imagestream
+* ppysparkjobonly.json launches a job using the specified image
+* pysparkdconly.json launches a deploymentconfig using the specified image

 ## s2i bin files ##